 Students in their junior and senior years of high school may enroll.
 Students may find employment on their own or request assistance from the coordinator (although employment cannot be guaranteed).
-Work Experience qualifies for Career/Vocational Education credit.
+Work Experience qualifies for Career Technical Education and/or Elective credits towards the graduation requirements.

 Businesses participating in the work experience program must establish an employer-employee relationship with students and comply with labor laws and regulations concerning Workers' Compensation Insurance, Social Security, and income taxes.

 Placement is limited to opportunities that are developed through PAUSD and excludes community organizations such as clubs, private lessons, and non-career focused service.
 Students may enroll for the Exploratory Experience course after they have met with the school coordinator and a suitable post is located.
 Class time is arranged by the coordinator.
-Exploratory Experience qualifies for Career/Vocational Education credit.
+Exploratory Experience qualifies for Career Technical Education and/or Elective credits towards the graduation requirement.

-The Solar and Astrophysics department of the Lockheed Martin Advanced Technology Center has collaborated with Palo Alto Unified School District (PAUSD) for 20 years to offer a Science Work Experience Program.
+The Solar and Astrophysics department of the Lockheed Martin Advanced Technology Center has collaborated with Palo Alto Unified School District (PAUSD) for over 30 years to offer a Specialized Work Experience Program.

 The lab provides a rich research environment with an informal and relaxed atmosphere that encourages creativity.
 Students are given training for their projects and any necessary help required to complete them.
 Questions and open communication are encouraged.
 It is understood that students' background is limited, however, students are expected to establish and maintain a professional work attitude.
 They will be considered co-workers and share responsibilities and concerns for projects.
 Self-motivation, dependability, and reliability in students are essential.